📰

 Stay updated with the latest updates in the History segment of UPSC examinations through the interactive Mindmaps

-327 BC - Alexander's Invasion of the Indian Subcontinent
+327 BC - Alexander's Indian Invasion: Impact on the Indian Subcontinent

 Class: Our Pasts - Class 8, Chapter 3 (Ruling the Countryside)